 The bundle is a static configuration - it will not change automagically - e.g. triggered by a hook.

-The kernel maintenance within a release e.g. 6.12 is not an issue as the definition has not changed.
+The kernel maintenance within a release e.g. 6.12 is not an issue as the name has not changed.

-But when you decide you want to switch kernel e.g. from 6.12 to 6.14 - then you need to maintain your bundle.
+When you decide to switch kernel e.g. from 6.12 to 6.14 - the name changes and you need to maintain your bundle.

 sudo sbctl bundle --esp '/boot/efi' \